Joyous

 The Solution

-Rally the company behind the purpose to prove that no one is unhealable.
+Build the brand around the belief that no one is unhealable

 The Impact

-Deliverables included a full brand platform, visual identity system, verbal identity and tone of voice guidelines, packaging, OOH campaign, patient portal redesign, and a generative Path Generator tool.
-Developed as part of graduate work at ArtCenter College of Design.
+Delivered a complete brand platform, visual identity system, verbal identity and tone of voice guidelines, packaging system, out-of-home campaign, patient portal redesign, and generative Path Generator tool.
+Developed as graduate work at ArtCenter College of Design.

 About this project